-I'm an assistant professor of philosophy at Rhodes College.
+I'm an assistant professor in the Department of Philosophy and the Neuroscience Program at Rhodes College and a Research Fellow in the School of Philosophy at the Australian National University.
 I was previously a McDonnell Postdoctoral Research Fellow in the Philosophy-Neuroscience-Psychology program at Washington University in St. Louis.

 Recent and upcoming events

 - Visitor at Cambridge University's Department of History and Philosophy of Science and Center for Future Intelligence (Summer 2020)

 - "Indirect Moral Belief Change," Invited Session, SSPP (March 12-14, 2020)

 - “Prospective Memory and Weakness of Will,” Prospective Memory Workshop, Washington University in St. Louis (February 21, 2020)

 - "Moral Gridworlds", Faculty of Science, History and Philosophy of Science, University of Sydney (October 21, 2019)

 - CFI/ANU Workshop on Kinds of Intelligence (August 29-30, 2019)